dorgonman/HorizonQuestDemo/README.md

 Here has three types of QuestReward:

-1. Quest Accepted: You can give player critial items, for example, a key to open dungeon boss's door.
+1. Quest Accepted: You can give player critical items, for example, a key to open dungeon boss's door.
 2. Quest Completed with Success State.
 3. Quest Completed with Failed State: You can give player any punishment here.